zio/zio/docs/howto/interop/with-cats-effect.md

 def bounded[F[+_], A](capacity: Int)(implicit R: Runtime[ZEnv], F: LiftIO[F]): F[Queue[F, A]]
 ```

-In the following example, we are going to lift the `ZQueue` creation effect to cats `IO` effect:
+In the following example, we are going to lift the `ZQueue` creation effect to Cats `IO` effect:

 ```scala mdoc:silent:nest
 import zio.interop.Queue